Janelle-Mills/Janelle-Mills.github.io/_posts/2021-08-21-DS31-Unit-1-Project.md

 ---

 ## Lambda DS31 - Unit 1 - Project 1: Does renewable energy availability relate to a happiness score?
 My first data science project.
 The analysis described below was done using Python language and Google Colab.
+The Colab coding file can be found [here](https://colab.research.google.com/drive/1A1OyblrvQjPkaJ6cxZoMOZIpkGf4RoGq?usp=sharing).
+Your comments on my code can be sent to [janelleamills@gmail.com](janelleamills@gmail.com).

 # I. How does renewable energy relate to happiness?
 [Renewable energy](https://www.nrdc.org/stories/renewable-energy-clean-facts#sec-whatis) is energy which is derived by harnessing the natural resources such as wind, solar, hydro, and geothermal.
 These sources are naturally replenished.